”Why should I buy from your store?”

 The ability to “build your website without breaking a sweat” speaks directly to business owners who’ve been burned by more complicated solutions in the past.

-We get it: coming up with your company’s value proposition might seem daunting.
-If you have no idea where to start, consider these three steps to get the creative juices flowing.
+We get it: coming up with your company’s value proposition statement might seem daunting.

 As noted earlier, every ecommerce niche is crowded.
-Standing apart from the competition to communicate your value might seem easier said than done.
+Standing apart from the competition to communicate your unique value might seem easier said than done.

-Price point.
-For example, do you think of yourself as a luxury brand or a budget-friendly brand?
 If you’re the latter, a sample value proposition might include phrases like “affordable” or “low-cost,” perhaps even providing a specific dollar amount that your customers can spend or save (see below).

 Since the desire to save money is such a universal pain point, it’s no secret why it’s central to so many business value propositions.